 This nationally recognised qualification will teach you how to plan, implement and monitor individual and group activities for a diverse range of people.
 You’ll learn to support independence and wellbeing, relationships with carers and families, as well as community participation and social inclusion.
 You’ll learn by working for a fictitious care facility where you’ll be introduced to a range of fictitious colleagues and be faced with a variety of situations you may encounter in a real-life workplace.
-These skills will then be able to put this knowledge into practice with a 120-hour work placement.

 Gain practical skills

 To successfully complete this course and gain hands-on experience you must complete a minimum of 120 hours of work placement, within a suitable workplace.
 Suitable workplaces include residential aged care facilities, respite care facilities, day care centres, home care environments, community support settings, rehabilitation services and refuges.